majava3000/scorpy/README.md

-# Signal Capture OpeRations and Processing with PYthon (scorpy)
+# Signal Capture OpeRations and Processing with pYthon (scorpy)

 Scorpy is a library useful in doing signal capture file processing.
 In future, it will be documented with examples, but for now, source is it.